-Introduction to the theology and practice of Christian ministry.
-Students explore diverse concepts of ministry and how their unique strengths connect to what God is doing in the world.
-Students reflect on call and vocation and develop a philosophy of ministry.
+Exploration of the Christian gospel and how it is applied through a wide range of ministry expressions today.
+Comparison of the ministry of Jesus with contemporary ministry practices.
+Reflection on personal strengths and how they apply in ministry settings, and identification of steps to continue to discern vocation and calling.
 Fulfills: CAPS Goal Area 6.
 Special Notes: Enrollment is open to students with sophomore class standing and above.

-CHMN 320 · Personal Spiritual Formation 3 Credits
+CHMN 320 • Personal Spiritual Formation 3 Credits

 Introduction to the process of spiritual and personal formation.
 Exploration of models and themes for formation and faith development, with attention to cultural and gender dimensions of formation models and traditions.
 Examination of both individual and communal spiritual journeys, practices, and connections to God.
 Fulfills: CAPS Goal Area 6.
 Special Notes: Enrollment is open to students with sophomore class standing and above.